-Avoid the following practices if you want your Windows Store app built for Windows using C++, C#, or Visual Basic app to be accessible.
+Avoid the following practices if you want your Windows Store app using C++, C#, or Visual Basic app to be accessible.

 - Avoid building custom UI elements if you can use the default controls included with the Windows Store app using C++, C#, or Visual Basic framework or controls that have already implemented Microsoft UI Automation support.
 Standard Windows Store app using C++, C#, or Visual Basic controls are accessible by default and usually require adding only a few accessibility attributes that are app specific.
 In contrast, implementing the AutomationPeer support for a true custom control is somewhat more involved (see Custom automation peers).

 - Don't put static text or other non-interactive elements into the tab order (for example, by setting the TabIndex property for an element that is not interactive).
 If non-interactive elements are in the tab order, that is against keyboard guidelines because it decreases efficiency of keyboard navigation for users.
 Many assistive technologies use tab order and ability to focus an element as part of their logic for how to present an app's interface to the assistive technology user.
 That can confuse users who expect only interactive elements in the tab order (buttons, check boxes, text input fields, combo boxes, lists, and so on).

 - Avoid using absolute positioning of UI elements (such as in a Canvas element).
 Whenever possible, arrangeUI elements in document or logical order to ensure that screen readers can read those elements in the correct order.
 If the visible order of UI elements can diverge from the document or logical order, use explicit tab index values (set TabIndex) to define the correct reading order.